 mSecure too focuses on securing and managing your data.
 Like many of the other apps, you can create different groupings for your data, use default templates or create your own, and use custom icons for your different accounts.
 You can also import data from other products or from a CSV file.
 And you can securely share your login credentials with other people.

 mSecure also has a global search that helps you find your data quickly.
 You can sync multiple devices over Wi-Fi or Dropbox, and backup via email.
 You can import data either from competitors’ products or from a CSV file. mSecure provides a customizable auto-lock feature, and it also has an optional self-destruct feature in case your mSecure password is guessed incorrectly.

-OSes: iOS, OS X, Android, Windows Mobile, Windows, Blackberry
+OSes: iOS, iPadOS, macOS, Android, Windows

 eWallet is a very basic password manager for those who just need to store data simply.
 You can sync data with iOS devices, other computers on the same network, and eternal hard disks.
 You have the option of customizing your accounts with different icons and credit card backgrounds.
 Like the other apps, you can create categories to group your data, and you can set certain accounts as favorites.
 You can include secret question information for each account, which could be handy if you (or a handsy toddler) accidentally

 mangle edit and then forget your password.